-There are a range of alternative arrangements for students who are eligible for special provision that make adjustments to the curriculum delivery, learning programs and assessment for students, to enable them to achieve the standards required by the VCE and VCAL study designs.
+There are a range of alternative arrangements for students who are eligible for special provision that make adjustments to the curriculum delivery, learning programs and assessment for students, to enable them to achieve the standards required by the VCE study designs.

 Examples of special provision for eligible students may include:

 - Allowing the student extra time to complete the task

 - Setting a substitute task of the same type

 - Replacing a task with a task of a different kind

 - Using a planned task to assess more outcomes or aspects of outcomes than originally intended

 - Using technology, aides or other special arrangements to undertake assessment tasks